How to Produce an Interview Winning CV

 If you’ve earned a dazzling degree, place it centre stage at the beginning of your CV.
 If your work history is more impressive, lead with that instead.

-• Hobbies and interests (only if they’re relevant to the role)
+Only include these if they’re relevant to the role.

 Target and tailor